KQM-git/TCL/characters/hydro/tartaglia.md

 {% tab title="C3" %}
 ### **Abyssal Mayhem: Vortex of Turmoil**

-Increases the Level of **Foul Legacy: Raging Tide** by 3.
+Increases the Level of **Foul Legacy: Raging Tide** by 3.\
+Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C4" %}
 ### **Abyssal Mayhem: Hydrospout**

-If Tartaglia is in Foul Legacy Raging Tide’s **Melee Stance**: Triggers **Riptide Slash** against opponents on the field affected by **Riptide** every 4s, otherwise, triggers **Riptide Flash**.
+If Tartaglia is in Foul Legacy Raging Tide’s **Melee Stance**: Triggers **Riptide Slash** against opponents on the field affected by **Riptide** every 4s, otherwise, triggers **Riptide Flash**.\

-* This constellation effect is not subject to the ICD’s that would typically apply to these two effects, nor do they have any effect on those regular time intervals.
+Riptide Slashes and Riptide Flashes triggered by this Constellation effect are not subject to the time intervals that would typically apply to these two Riptide effects, nor do they have any effect on those time intervals.

+* This constellation effect is not subject to ICD.
 * All of **Riptide** effects triggered by C4 do not snapshot.
 * All of **Riptide** effects triggered by C4 are considered Normal Attack DMG.